 Course Description: Introduction to data analysis making use of graphical and numerical techniques to study patterns and departures from patterns.
 The student studies randomness with an emphasis on understanding variation, collects information in the face of uncertainty, checks distributional assumptions, tests hypotheses, uses probability as a tool for anticipating what the distribution of data may look like under a set of assumptions, and uses appropriate statistical models to draw conclusions from data.
 The course introduces the student to applications in engineering, business, economics, medicine, education, social sciences, psychology, the sciences, and those pertaining to issues of contemporary interest.
-The use of technology (computers or graphing calculators) will be required in certain applications.
+The use of technology (graphing calculators) will be required in certain applications.
+Where appropriate, the contributions to the development of statistics by men and women from diverse cultures will be introduced.

-Textbook: Book: Introductory Statistics, (2014, yellow cover) by Illowsky & Dean.
+Textbook: Introductory Statistics, (2014, yellow cover) by Illowsky & Dean.
 Purchase of the hardcopy is optional, but it's a course requirement that you have access to a copy of this text.
-The hardcopy is available in our DeAnza bookstore and for purchase at the De Anza College Bookstore at a low cost.
-I encourage you to download a free pdf file of this book, which you can find at this web address: https://openstaxcollege.org/textbooks/introductory-statistics/get
+This textbook is available to download for free on: https://openstaxcollege.org/textbooks/introductory-statistics/get